jbellsey/redux-model-utils/README.md

 full example below.

 You must provide a list of `accessors`.
 These are strings, described in the next section.
-One accessor is needed for each property that needs to be changed (in your reducer) or observed (in your view).
+One accessor is needed for each observable property.
+You may also choose to define accessors for properties that are only needed inside the reducer.

 You should (but do not need to) provide a list of `actions`.
 These are the publicly available actions for interacting with your model.